Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Undead/Briar-Elves/Undead-Briar-Elf-Warrior.md

 traits:
     - name: "The poison builds"
       desc: "For each nearby enemy that is taking ongoing damage, the briar elf warrior’s attacks deal an additional 10 poison damage, hit or miss."
-    - name: "Humanoid"
+    - name: "Undead"
-      desc: "The briar elf can make the Bramble Bow ranged attack"
+      desc: "This monster’s type is [UNDEAD].
+Provided it is next to a tree, this monster can teleport to a different nearby tree as a move action."
 nastier_traits:
     - name: "Thorny carapace"
       desc: "When an attacker misses this monster with a melee attack, the attacker takes 24 damage."